 If you plan on sticking around, grab a glass jar and slurp your yogurt outside the shop.
 However, if you’re in a hurry you can always get one to go in a plastic jar.
 Personally, I much prefer mine in glass so I just drink it outside the shop so I can return the jar to the owner.

 Have I convinced you now?
-If so, Zhang Mama is actually very easy to find.
+If so, here’s where you can find Zhang Mama!

 - Address: 76 Jiaodaokou Nan Dajie, Dongcheng district/ 东城区交道口南大街76号